AlexGulliver/personalwebsite/src/cityspots/bristol.md

 #### King Street - City Centre

-Expensive but vibrant part of Bristol's nightlife.
-The Volunteer, Small Bar, Beer Emporium are all cool.
-The Apple at the end has ridiculously strong cider and a good waterfront view.
+Street filled with pubs.
+Small Bar, Beer Emporium - The Apple at the end has really strong cider and a waterfront view.

 #### The Mother's Ruin